1. Compulsory courses and elective courses

 Unless you are told otherwise, always consult the program requirements for the year you first enrolled in a program (for example, if you enrolled in an arts degree in 2021, consult the Bachelor of Arts program requirements for 2021).
 See where to change the year.

-2. Program planner
+2. Program planning guidance

-Your faculty may also provide additional guidance to help you navigate your program.
-Find your faculty in the list below to check if additional guides are available:
+Your faculty may provide guidance to help you plan when you'll study each course, help you navigate your program and ensure you can meet the requirements to graduate.
+Find your faculty in the list below to check if program planning guides are available:

 Faculty of Business, Economics and Law Faculty of Engineering, Architecture and Information Technology Faculty of Health and Behavioural Sciences Faculty of Humanities and Social Science Faculty of Medicine Faculty of Science